Lulama Selele

 Overview

-Lulama Selele is a Local Partner in Firm's Global Debt Finance practice.
-She has experience working on strategic projects across the African region and other emerging markets in various sectors including, manufacturing, infrastructure and financial services.
+Lulama Selele is a Local Partner in Firm's EMEA Energy, Infrastructure, Project and Asset Finance practice.
+She has 13 years of post-qualification experience, with experience working on strategic projects across the African region and other emerging markets in various sectors including, energy, infrastructure, healthcare and pharmaceuticals and financial services.

 Bars and Courts